Great Cobar mine: Accidents and fatalities (1908–1914)

-It had been the practice of the underground miners to stop work, for three shifts, following a fatality.
-The sad events of 1910, caused significant disruption to the operation of the smelters.
-In November 1910, Henry Bellinger on behalf of the company made an offer to the workers to induce them to continue working in future, except for two hours to attend the funeral.
-In return, if a levy of half a crown (or 2 shillings and 6 pence) would be contributed to the widow, from each miner's wage, the company would also contribute pound-for-pound.
+It had been the practice of the underground miners to stop work for three shifts following a fatality.
+The sad events of 1910 caused significant disruption to smelter operations.
+In November 1910, Henry Bellinger, on behalf of the company, offered the workers an incentive to continue working in the future, except for two hours to attend the funeral.
+In return, if a levy of half a crown (or 2 shillings and 6 pence) were contributed to the widow from each miner's wage, the company would also contribute pound-for-pound.
 It was expected that an amount of around £275 could be given for the welfare of the widow and family of the dead miner.
-The union countered by offering to donate half a shift's pay, if the company contributed pound-for-pound.
-It was to take until March 1913 for the company and the Combined Unions to conclude an agreement.
-All mine workers contributed 2 shillings and the company one shilling, to a jointly administered Miners' Accident Relief Fund, mining work was to continue, but workers had two hours off, at their own expense, to attend the funeral.
+The union countered by offering to donate half a shift's pay if the company contributed pound-for-pound.
+It was to take until March 1913 for the company and the Combined Unions to agree.
+All mine workers contributed 2 shillings, and the company contributed 1 shilling, to a jointly administered Miners' Accident Relief Fund; mining work was to continue, but workers had 2 hours off, at their own expense, to attend the funeral.

 1911 was another bad year, with five fatalities.
-In February 1911, Charles Stokes died in hospital after he was severely burned in an explosion of hot slag.
+In February 1911, Charles Stokes died in a hospital after he was severely burned in an explosion of hot slag.
 Also in February 1911, John Jolly died of peritonitis after being crushed against a wall by a crane.
-Frank Welsh died, in April 1911, succumbing to the injuries he received when a rock knocked him into an ore pass and he was buried, except for his head and hands.
+Frank Welsh died in April 1911, succumbing to the injuries he received when a rock knocked him into an ore pass, and he was buried, except for his head and hands.
 In August 1911, a miner, Oliver Rafferty, was working on a boring machine, when he overbalanced and fell backwards onto a pile of rocks, hitting his head, and then rolling 25 feet down an ore pass; he died on the way to the hospital.
 In December 1911, Thomas Attwater, a shunter, fell between the electric locomotive that he was climbing into and a slag pot, after a handrail broke, and then was run over; he died at the hospital.
-In December 1912, Henry Love died, after a blast in an ore pass in which he was working.
+In December 1912, Henry Love died after a blast in an ore pass in which he was working.